On the importance of lensing for galaxy clustering in photometric and spectroscopic surveys: Introduction

-In this paper, we investigate the relevance of gravitational lensing for the coming generation of LSS surveys.
-Various previous analyses have studied the impact of lensing for photometric surveys using the angular power spectrum, $C_\ell(z,z')$~\cite{Montanari:2015rga, Raccanelli:2015vla, Cardona:2016qxn, DiDio:2016ykq, Lorenz:2017iez, Villa_2018}.
+In this paper, we investigate {for the first time} the relevance of gravitational lensing for the coming generation of {spectroscopic} LSS surveys.
+Various previous analyses have studied the impact of lensing for photometric surveys using the angular power spectrum, $C_\ell(z,z')$~\cite{Montanari:2015rga, Raccanelli:2015vla, Cardona:2016qxn, DiDio:2016ykq, Lorenz:2017iez, Villa_2018, Tanidis:2019fdh}.
 These studies have shown that neglecting lensing in future photometric surveys like LSST and Euclid will significantly shift the determination of a host of cosmological parameters.
-In this paper, we focus instead on spectroscopic surveys and we study the impact of lensing on the measurement of the growth rate of structure, using the monopole, quadrupole and hexadecapole of the correlation function.
+In this paper, we focus instead on spectroscopic surveys. {This is the first study of} the impact of lensing on the measurement of the growth rate of structure, using the monopole, quadrupole and hexadecapole of the {full sky relativistic correlation function computed with the public code COFFE~\cite{Tansella:2018sld}}.
 We show that neglecting lensing in the modelling of these multipoles significantly shifts the determination of cosmological parameters for a survey like SKA2~\cite{Bull:2014rha}.
 In particular, if we assume $\Lambda$CDM and constrain the standard parameters $(\Omega_{\rm baryon}, \Omega_{\rm cdm}, h, n_s, A_s)$ and the galaxy bias, we find that neglecting lensing generates a shift in the determination of these parameters, which ranges from 0.1$\sigma$ to 0.6$\sigma$.
 More importantly, if we treat the growth rate $f$ and the galaxy bias, as free parameters in each redshift bins (which is what is routinely done in RSD surveys), we find a shift as large as 2.3$\sigma$ for $f$, and 3.1$\sigma$ for the galaxy bias $b(z)$ in the highest redshift bin of SKA2.
 Since the growth rate is used to test the theory of gravity, such a large shift could lead us to wrongly conclude that gravity is modified.
 Including lensing in the analysis, we moreover find that our imperfect knowledge of the magnification bias parameter, $s(z)$, degrades the constraints on the bias and the growth rate by up to 25\%.
 This analysis therefore shows that lensing cannot be neglected in the modelling of multipoles for a survey like SKA2 and a good knowledge of the magnification bias, $s(z)$, is important.

 We also perform a similar analysis for a survey like DESI~\cite{Aghamousa:2016zmz}.
 In this case we find that neglecting lensing has almost no impact on the determination of cosmological parameters.
 This is mainly due to the fact that at high redshift, where lensing could be relevant, the dilution of the number of galaxies (due to volume effects) almost exactly cancels with the increase in the number of detected galaxies due to the amplification of the luminosity.
 Since this effect is directly related to the population of galaxies under consideration (more precisely to the slope of the luminosity function {which determines the value of $s(z)$}), it would be important to confirm this result using precise specifications for the various galaxy populations in DESI.